RMHogervorst/cleancode/_posts/blog/2016-04-04--from-spss-to-r-part4.md

 - Internet access
 - Rstudio
 - a recent version of R
-- the packages: dplyr, ggplot2, readr, perhaps tidyr
+- the packages: dplyr, ggplot2, readr.

 You need to understand / apply